-To help H&T Presspart inspire safety in their manufacturing environment, we produced a concise yet highly engaging Health & Safety video.
+To help H&T Presspart inspire safety in their manufacturing environment, we produced a concise yet highly engaging workplace safety video.

-Research carried out by the Health and Safety Executive for the period 2016/2017 reveals some concerning statistics regarding Health & Safety in the workplace.
-To name a few – 1.3 million employees suffered from a work-related illness, over 70,000 injuries were reported under RIDDOR, and 31.2 million working days were lost.
+Research carried out by the Health and Safety Executive reveals some concerning statistics regarding Health & Safety in the workplace.
+To name a few – in a one-year period, 1.7 million employees suffered from a work-related illness, over 50,000 injuries were reported under RIDDOR, and 31.2 million working days were lost.

 For H&T Presspart, a leading provider of medical drug-delivery devices and components to the pharmaceutical sector, safety comes first.

 We were tasked with producing a concise yet effective workplace safety video to help communicate the importance of adhering to the company’s Health & Safety guidelines.
 The video, shown in the building’s reception area, had to engage and immediately capture the attention of both visitors and employees.